Mia-WMY/DrPCE/README.md

 The structure of the project is as follows：

--- DrPCE-Net (the main method proposed)
+-- DrPCE-Net (the main method proposed in the paper)

 -- PCE (the implementation of Polynomial Chaoes Expansion)

--- baseline1 (the implementation of Y-model referred in paper)
+-- baseline1 (the implementation of Y-model referred in the paper)

--- baseline2 (the implementation of W-model referred in paper)
+-- baseline2 (the implementation of W-model referred in the paper)

 -- data (the data used in the experiments including three datasets: circle, rectangle, triangle)

--- net (the implementation of DNN referred in paper)
+-- net (the implementation of DNN referred in the paper)

--- plot  (the source code of partial figure plot)
+-- plot  (the source code of plotting)

 -- results (the results of partial experiments)

--- tools (the basic code of some function)
+-- tools (the implementation of some basic function)

 ## Requirements